Muzamilofficial/Bluetooth-Chat-Application/README.md

 # 📱 Zaibten Bluetooth Chat Application
 Zaibten Bluetooth Chat Application is an Android-based real-time chat application that uses Bluetooth for device-to-device communication.
-Built with **Java** and **XML**, it provides a simple and efficient way to chat between paired devices.
+Built with **Java**, it provides a simple and efficient way to chat between paired devices.

 ---